jmsckv/EncDecMeta/readme.md

 # A User-Friendly Encoder-Decoder Meta-Search-Space For Semantic Segmentation

-This repo provides a user-friendly, modular encoder decoder meta search space for semantic segmentation.
-It is based on PyTorch and Ray Tune.
+This repo allows to specify fixed encoder-decoder architectures analoguous to neural architecture search space spaces with a focus on ease-of use.
+The meta searchis based on PyTorch and Ray Tune.
 The search strategy is the asysnchronous successive halving algorithm (ASHA).
-Fixed architectures can be specified analoguous to search space spaces in .py configuration files.

 **The current key use case is automating building robus (and searched!) baseline for semantic segmentation tasks.**
 Current key restrictions are not data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.